hashicorp/terraform-provider-ultradns/README.md

 In order to add the compiled plugin to terraform, you can simply run the following:

-- *Note:* "{terraform_project_directory}" is the directory where actual project is written to be applied by terraform.
+- *Note:* "{terraform_project_directory}" is the directory where the actual project is written to be applied by terraform

 - *Note:* "{terraform_plugin_directory}" is the `terraform.d` directory where we will place the binaries